 email@example.com# show config running authority ipfix-collector lab

 sampling-percentage of 100 should only be used when dealing with small traffic volumes.
-The impact of IPFIX traffic processing at scale can overwhelm 128T as well as your IPFIX infrastructure.
+The impact of IPFIX traffic processing at scale can overwhelm the SSR as well as your IPFIX infrastructure.
 This is a key reason why the

 lab.pos (etc.) tenancy structure is critical for success, as it will limit your collection to the specific DUT.

-Once the IPFIX collector is confirmed up and operational and harvesting records supplied by 128T, run through lab testing to collect information.
-Like packet captures, this provides conclusive evidence of all traffic flows observed by the 128T.
+Once the IPFIX collector is confirmed up and operational and harvesting records supplied by the SSR, run through lab testing to collect information.
+Like packet captures, this provides conclusive evidence of all traffic flows observed by the SSR.